 - Non Contact type: The temperature rise or fall is measured and detecting the emitted heat radiation from the is required Source.
 No direct contact is needed for measuring the temperature.

-Applications of Temperature sensor
+Applications of Temperature sensors in iot product development

 Temperature sensors are being used in cooking appliances, apparatus, mobiles, and various other types of instruments.
 Some applications of temperature sensor are: